-Little League Baseball lost an icon and a legend this spring with the passing of Jim Scown.
+Little League Baseball lost an icon and a legend in the spring of 2017, with the passing of Jim Scown.
 Scown was a career Butte miner who was well known for his work at Northwest Little League in Butte.
 He served as the league president for 26 years from 1970 to 1995.
 In 1988, the Northwest Little League field on Copper Street was renovated and named “Scown Field” in his honor.
 In 2016, Montana Little League District 2 created the Jim Scown Distinguished Little League Graduate Award in his honor.

 Scown helped begin girls’ Little League softball in Montana in 1974.
 He was the first league president to provide girls’ softball in the Pacific Northwest, and he is credited with being a pioneer of the sport.
 During his tenure as president, the girls’ teams at Northwest won nine state titles.

 Scown served as an officer of District 2 Little League for 21 years.
 He served many years as a coach of all sports at the grade school level in Butte schools.
 Scown’s tenure at the Northwest Little League began in 1954 as an umpire.
 He started coaching in 1965 with the Ossello’s club.
 During his own playing days, Scown participated in fast pitch softball.
 In 2005, Scown was inducted into the Butte Sports Hall of Fame as a member of the Butte Buzzies football team.